mikerdean/ng-vapour/README.md

 - HTTP Port: `8080`
 - TCP Port: `9090`

-You can change the default ports and host names if Kodi fails to connect to the defaults.
+You can change the default ports and host names if `vapour` fails to connect to the defaults.

 ## Development